 Cité des Sciences is the 7th most attended visitor site in France and the largest Science Centre in Europe

 Kongeparken is the only amusement park in the world that holds the theme of teddy bears.
 We recommended this concept because the new owners of the park, the Lund-family, were the first in Europe to import teddy bears from America, and started the import in the late 1800.
-In 1997, they were known in Norway for organizing yearly a teddy bear hospital where children can bring their mascott for a medical check-up ... with real doctors!
-The park has a BearBotel where your teddybear can check in for a spa treatment, while you enjoy the park :-)
+At the end of the 20th century, they were known in Norway for organizing yearly a teddy bear hospital where children can bring their mascott for a medical check-up ... with real doctors!
+Today, the theme park has a BearBotel where your teddybear can check in for a spa treatment, while you enjoy the park :-)

 Despite an extremely limited market potential (250 000 inhabitants) and previous failure, the new family owners acquired the park in 1997 and implemented the full Imaginvest methodology.